unisonweb/website/src/compare-lang/unison-for-python-devs.md

   uniqueName 1
 ```

-If you need to specify where a definition comes from, the `use` keyword brings definitions from other namespaces into the current namespace.
+If you need to specify where a definition comes from, the `use` keyword brings definitions from other namespaces into scope.
 You can import an entire namespace or specific definitions.

 ```unison
 {- Imports everything from the `database.userModel`